ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

 * Add `<stringAttribute/>` element to .launch file

 Source Lookup workspace preference page can be used to copy&paste exact values.

+# New in 1.2.0.\<TBD\>

+Major rewrite, the goal is to separate general "core" source lookup functionality and support for specific project types and artifact repository layouts.

+* New `ISourceContainerResolver` and `AbstractProjectSourceDescriber` APIs
+  * refactored Maven and Maven Binary Project to use the new APIs
+  * reimplemented PDE/Equinox support to use the new APIs
+* New launch configuration types support
+  * PDE `Eclipse Application` and `JUnit Plugin-in Test`
+  * JDT `Remote Java Application`
+* Fixes first source lookup can lock UI thread for extended period of time for larger workspaces
+* Fixes first breakpoint condition evaluation fails in some cases
+* Changed supported Equinox version to 3.9+ and dropped support for earlier versions
+* Changed minimal required java runtime to 8

 # New in 1.1.0.201506181114
 * M2E 1.6/Mars compatibility